Chapter 110 – Requirements for Water Withdrawal Registration & Reporting

 Pa.
 Code Chapter 110.305 requires a public water supply agency (defined as a community water system) to submit a service area map as part of their water withdrawal and use reporting.

-In order to submit a service area boundary map or update/revise an existing service area boundary electronically, two prerequisites must be met:
+To submit a service area boundary map or update/revise an existing service area boundary electronically, two prerequisites must be met:

 Note: Submission or update/revision of the service area boundary should reflect the existing boundary of the public water system.
 Revisions to the extent of the existing system will require a modification to the permit from DEP.